llucax/llucax/sponsoring-platforms.md

 * Payments methods: Stripe, Paypal (both accept multiple options, like credit cards or bank transfer, depending on the country).
 * It requires a [Liberapay](https://liberapay.com) account.
-* It doesn't require an account.
-* It can only be used for donations, meaning that transactions must not be linked to a contract nor a promise of recompense.
+* It can only be used for *donations*, meaning that transactions must not be linked to a contract nor a promise of recompense.
 * More information: https://liberapay.com/about/faq